(2016) Christopher Priest, Gollancz, £16.99, hrdbk, 352pp, ISBN 978-1-473-20054-8

 The Gradual is an excellent read, drawing in its reader with subtle intrigue and interesting characterisation, without resorting to frenetic pace or overblown action.
 There is a real sense to the characterisation in the work, which makes it transcend other novels of the genre.

-See also Mark's take on The Gradual.
+See also Mark's take on The Gradual and also Arthur's review.

 [Up: Fiction Reviews Index | SF Author: Website Links | Home Page: Concatenation]